vllm-project/vllm/docs/source/usage/pooling_models.rst

 Using Pooling Models
 ====================

-vLLM provides second-class support for pooling models, including embedding, reranking and reward models.
+vLLM also supports pooling models, including embedding, reranking and reward models.

 In vLLM, pooling models implement the :class:`~vllm.model_executor.models.VllmModelForPooling` interface.
 These models use a :class:`~vllm.model_executor.layers.Pooler` to aggregate the final hidden states of the input